Roast-toned, almond, dark chocolate, daffodil, molasses & crisply dry acidity, velvety mouthfeel & gently drying finish.

 The Smithsonian Migratory Bird Center has developed the only 100% organic and shade-grown coffee certification available: Bird Friendly.

 But this program goes a step further, requiring a variety of native shade trees throughout the coffee plantation.
-Through decades of research, we’ve learned the combination of foliage cover, tree height and diversity needed to provide suitable migratory bird habitat while maintaining productive farms.
+Through decades of research, we have learned the combination of foliage cover, tree height and diversity needed to provide suitable migratory bird habitat while maintaining productive farms.
 Producers must be re-certified every three years to ensure they continue to meet these requirements and can truly call themselves Bird Friendly.

 This results in better-tasting coffee—its rich flavor comes from beans maturing slowly in the shade.
 Farmers protect water sources for their communities and sequester carbon by managing the forest-like system, which also provides a host of other products like cacao and spices.
 And the premium prices they fetch for Bird Friendly coffee supports their families and local economies.